Building Independence in Diabetes Skills… What Does My Child Need to Know about:

 e.
 Determines correct insulin dose for the meal (according to his or her individual I:C ratio).

-b.
-Recognizes the conditions under which exercise RAISES blood glucose.
+- Recognizes the conditions under which exercise can RAISE blood glucose.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.

 This material has been developed from sources that we believe are accurate, however, as the field of medicine (in particular as it applies to diabetes) is rapidly evolving, the information should not be relied upon, as it is designed for informational purposes only.
 It should not be used in place of medical advice, instruction and/or treatment.
 If you have specific questions, please consult your doctor or appropriate health care professional.